skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **guess** *(string)* - Default: *'h0'*

-  This argument determines initial guess method for SCC-DFTB method.
+  This argument determines initial guess method for SCC-DFTB calculations.

-  + *'h0'*: Initial charges for SCC-DFTB method are set to zero for every MD step.
+  + *'h0'*: Initial guess charges for SCC-DFTB calculations are set to zeros.
-  + *'read'*: Use charges calculated at the previous time step as the initial guess for the SCC-DFTB calculation.
+  + *'read'*: Initial guess charges are read from the 'charges.bin' file which contains the charges calculated at the previous time step.

 \

 - **guess_file** *(string)* - Default: *'./charges.bin'*

-  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the SCC-DFTB calculation at the first MD step.
+  The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the SCC-DFTB calculation at the first MD step.
   This argument is effective only if **guess** = *'read'*.
-  If the file does not exist, *'h0'* option is requested for the initial guess for the SCC-DFTB calculation.
+  If the file does not exist, the *'h0'* option is applied for the initial guess for the SCC-DFTB calculation at the first MD step.

 \